 Motorcycles and mopeds

 The emissions regulations for motorcycles and mopeds also cover on-road tricycles and quadricycles.
 They therefore include vehicles such as the small 3-wheel light trucks used in some parts of Europe.
-Euro 4 requirements were introduced from 2016 and a Euro 5 stage will enter into force from 1 January 2020 (except for microcars (L6e-B), three-wheel mopeds designed for utility purposes (L2e-U), trial (L3e-AxT) and enduro (L3e-AxE) motorcycles for which Euro 5 is postponed to 1 January 2024).
+Euro 4 requirements were introduced from 2016 and a Euro 5 entered into force on 1 January 2020 (except for microcars (L6e-B), three-wheel mopeds designed for utility purposes (L2e-U), trial (L3e-AxT) and enduro (L3e-AxE) motorcycles for which Euro 5 is postponed to 1 January 2024).

 2-stroke gasoline engines and diesel engines

-Up to the introduction of Euro 5 standards, the emissions limits for this class of vehicle fitted with 2-stroke petrol engines or diesel engines are such that they may not require emission exhaust gas aftertreatment.
+Up to the introduction of Euro 5 standards, the emissions limits for this class of vehicle fitted with 2-stroke gasoline engines or diesel engines have been such that they have not necessarily required emission exhaust gas aftertreatment.
 Nevertheless, it is possible to use oxidation catalysts (or diesel oxidation catalysts) with these engines.

 4-stroke gasoline engines